mauroservienti/milestone.github.io/_posts/2019-02-06-what-is-services-viewmodel-composition-again.md

 header_image: /img/posts/what-is-services-viewmodel-composition-again/header.jpg
 title: "What is Services ViewModel Composition, again?"
 author: Mauro Servienti
-synopsis: "Building distributed systems requires facing an interesting challenge: there is a dichotomy between the way behaviors and data are decomposed at the backend and the way users expect to consume them using a frontend application.
-Services ViewModel Composition techniques ae designed to help us overocming this dichotomy."
+synopsis: "Building distributed systems requires facing an interesting challenge: there is a dichotomy between the way behaviors and data are decomposed at the backend and the way users expect to consume them from the frontend.
+Services ViewModel Composition techniques ae designed to help us overcoming this dichotomy."
 tags:
 - SOA
 - Services ViewModel Composition
 ---
-Building distributed systems requires facing an interesting challenge: there is a dichotomy between the way behaviors and data are decomposed at the backend and the way users expect to consume them using a frontend application.
+Building distributed systems requires facing an interesting challenge: there is a dichotomy between the way behaviors and data are decomposed at the backend and the way users expect to consume them from the frontend.

+## Backend meanderings

+When designing a distributed system backend it's usually decomposed into services, and data are segregated into services by ownership, or if you will by transactional boundaries: what changes together stays together.

 For example, when designing a product from the backend perspective we need to deal with: